LucasCossard/molpal/README.md

 Leveraging Active Learning with uncertainty quantification by Investigation of Molpal Exploration
 </h1>

+**Note :This repository is a fork from https://github.com/coleygroup/molpal**

 ## Overview

 Molpal (Molecular Pool-based Active Learning) is a software created by the coleygroup for the accelerated discovery of compounds in high-throughput virtual screening environments.